Outside the EU

 During the simplified electronic export procedure, the exporter starts the export procedure in the form of an electronic message.
 The Customs export office sends electronic confirmation to the exporter, who shows it with the shipment when it leaves the country.
 The other procedures make it possible for the Customs export office to have information relating not only to the export procedure but also to the fact of export (place, date).

-To export certain goods from Hungary, you are required to hold a licence issued by the Hungarian Trade Licensing Office.
+To export certain goods from Hungary, you need to hold a licence issued by the Hungarian Trade Licensing Office.
 These goods include, for example, explosives and pyrotechnic products.

 In Hungary, the possibility of preparing and making electronic goods declarations is guaranteed for Customs import procedures.
-After the imported goods are handed over to Customs, some customers who are registered for electronic goods declarations (e.g. those who have an AEO certificate) will have the opportunity for this 24 hours a day, while others will have the opportunity during the official opening hours of the Customs and Finance Guard Office.
+After the imported goods are handed over to Customs, some customers who are registered for electronic customs declarations (e.g. those who have an AEO certificate) will have the opportunity for this 24 hours a day, while others will have the opportunity during the official opening hours of the customs office.

 Value-added tax on imported products is determined by the Customs authority if the taxpayer does not have a licence from the Customs authority entitling him to self-assessment in respect of product imports.
 Taxpayers who do have a licence fulfil the tax obligations for their imports of products by means of self-assessment.